-Workers in the depressed rustbelt states will undoubtedly look to see if he honours his promises to “bring back the jobs” but, if Trump succeeds in creating millions of jobs on low pay and bad contracts, by subsidising corporations with federal subsidies, those workers won’t find much complaint from their leaders.
+Workers in the depressed rust belt states will undoubtedly look to see if he honors his promises to “bring back the jobs” but, if Trump succeeds in creating millions of jobs on low pay and bad contracts, by subsidizing corporations with federal subsidies, those workers won’t find much complaint from their leaders.

 On the Monday following his inauguration, Trump called in a collection of CEOs followed by a selection of union leaders, especially in the steel and construction industries.
 He seems to have easily charmed them.
 Sean McGarvey, the president of North America’s Building Trades Unions said, “the impression I was taken away with” was that “the American citizenry and the American Treasury will be invested in building public infrastructure.”
 “We have a common bond with the president,” Mr. McGarvey said.
 “We come from the same industry.
 He understands the value of driving development, moving people to the middle class.”

 There you have the voice of what the syndicalists called the labor lieutenants of capital or, more directly, “the labor fakers”.
 However, amongst his first acts was to freeze all new hiring by the federal government, which will slash jobs or outsource them to private employers who will charge the government even more (and pay their workers even less).